janipalsamaki/blog-desktop-ui-automation/README.md

 - Image locators can target any visual elements on all major platforms (Windows, Linux, macOS).
 - Image locators work without physical access to the application or the operating system (e.g., Citrix) as long as an image of the screen is available.
 The operating system or the application under automation does not matter.
-- Image locators help determine the completion of actions based on what is or is not on the screen: a button becomes visible, a progress bar disappears.
+- Image locators help determine the completion of actions based on what is or is not on the screen: a button becomes visible, a progress bar disappears, etc.

 ### Weaknesses

 - Image locators fail if the visuals change too much (layout, fonts, icons, colors, resolution).
-- Multiple screenshots of the same elements are needed if the locator needs to work with elements that have multiple states (e.g., active vs. inactive) since a different color or background color often conveys the element state.
+- Multiple screenshots of the same elements are needed if the locator needs to work with elements that have multiple states (e.g., an active button vs. an inactive button) since a different color or background color often conveys the element state.
 - The application state (and thus the GUI) might differ on application start requiring some robot logic for resetting a known start state.

 ## Keyboard navigation

-Opening windows and dialogs, executing tasks, and navigating can be done without a mouse if the application has good keyboard support (having access to all the core functionality with just the keyboard).
+Opening windows and dialogs, executing tasks, and navigating can be done without a mouse if the application provides access to all the core functionality using the keyboard.

-### Example
+### A keyboard navigation example

 This robot keyword uses a shortcut key combination (`Ctrl+Shift+P`) to open the VS Code Command Palette: